ernest-bruce/human-internet/humanity/humanity.md

 businesses come and go, your data is permanent and universal
 · a diabetic wants easy and immediate access to eir glucose levels from eir handheld, tablet, and desktop devices at all times
-· the comprehensive health·data you capture today, such as your step count and heart rate, may provide you and healthcare·professionals critical information while researching a health issue 20 years from now
+· the comprehensive health·data you capture today, such as your step·count and heart·rate, may provide you and healthcare·professionals critical information while researching a health issue 20 years from now
 · that health·data must be as useful in 20 years as it is today, regardless of the hardware and software used to capture it

 to ensure that data remains useful to its owner as long as the owner is alive or a going·concern, we need lasting data·models that are not tied to a particular company
-· when companies introduce products that have to do with personal·information, they need to submit those plans for consideration and further development to the **Human·Internet·Consortium** (an organization composed of entities who participate in the human·internet)
+· when companies introduce products that have to do with personal·information, they need to submit those plans for consideration and further development to the **Human Internet Consortium** (an organization composed of entities who participate in the human·internet)
 · there, those ideas are considered as part of a “whole person” and “whole society” data·infrastructure with the aim of ensuring that records produced using the resulting data·models and interaction·models are supported by the entire ecosystem, not just by the company who introduced the models
-· in other words, universal data usability is assured at a fundamental level during feature design, not as an afterthought
+· in other words, *universal data usability* is assured at a fundamental level during feature design, not as an afterthought
 · we have seen how often companies introduce products to the marketplace that they view as testing platforms (funded by individuals sold on sales pitches), and later they leave individuals and even other companies and governments in the lurch, with data that is largely useless, unless it is translated into a different format or structure
 · in the human·internet, companies are free to innovate, but they innovate responsibly, with the needs and rights of individuals and humanity as their guiding light

+&nbsp;

-· *the human·internet leaves no data behind*
+> the human·internet leaves no data behind

+&nbsp;

 the beneficiaries of rich personal·datasets must include the subjects and owners of that data, not just the entities who collect or compute the data
 · the companies who collect your data have shown that they are incapable of respecting and protecting it
 · they also have a tendency to abuse their access to your data
 · no matter their size, they are often breached, share your data with entities you do not know, or use it in ways they have not disclosed to you
 · or if they have, they did it on the legally binding contract you entered with them when you clicked Agree before starting to use their product or service
 · have you read *any* of those usage·agreements?

 in a people-centric digital·universe, *all* your data (all data about you) is stored in your datapod